Three Part Series:

 Jo Ortel is an Associate Professor at Beloit College and the Chair of their Department of Art and Art History and author whose area of expertise is nineteenth and twentieth-century and contemporary art, including feminist and Postcolonial art and theory.
 Her chapter titled, "Multiple Migrations: (E)merging Imagery," discussed issues that are of significance to both artists and scholars, especially the ongoing debate about the issue of meaning in art.

-2004 Whitney Biennial and how a critic proclaimed, "the decade of socially and politically engaged art was over."
+Jo opens her essay by reflecting about the 2004 Whitney Biennial and how a critic proclaimed, "the decade of socially and politically engaged art was over."
 That was quite the stentorian proclamation.
 Maybe even some kind of a weird junior manifesto?

 Jo pointed out that "she argued- rightly I think- that the art selected for inclusion in the 2004 show largely retreated from the single-minded obsession with the world's ills."
 Jo added, "In their choices for 2004, the curators overstated the resurgence of escapism in contemporary art, in my opinion, and underrepresented art addressing issues of cultural identity.
 Although many artists have turned away in recent years from engagement with the world, identity politics and political and social concerns remain urgent, compelling subjects of investigation."